timboudreau/shutesburybroadband/broadbandFaq.md

  - With active ethernet, there is one fiber that runs from each home all the way to the "Point of Presence" (POP) (the connection that brings internet traffic to and from town)
  - With GPON, the design looks like hubs and spokes - there are passive splitters, and the network fans out from various points

+GPON costs about 1/3 less than Active Ethernet, owing to it requiring fewer fibers and thus smaller cables attached to poles;  since the cables weigh less, they are less prone to breakage and therefore cheaper to maintain.

 GPON is the cheaper option (many homes' signals are multiplexed on fewer cables);  active ethernet can potentially deliver more bandwidth.
 Google Fiber and many university campuses use GPON for their networks successfully, and it appears to be the direction the industry is going.

+There is a lot of advocacy on the internet of both solutions, frequently from parties that have a financial interest in one or the other.
+The decision is similar to choosing VHS versus Beta (two competing video tape standards in the 1980s).
+Looking at what companies that build networks are actually *doing*, it appears that GPON is more common - which suggests that maintenance and equipment upgrades for GPON networks will be cheaper in the long-term.
+Here is a link to [one discussion of the choices](http://www.geekzone.co.nz/forums.asp?topicid=58040) from New Zealand, which has been rolling out fiber in recent years.

+A final decision on this has not been made yet.

 **What About Wireless?**